Universal Transport Properties of Continuous Quantum Gases: DRUDE WEIGHT OF THE BOSE-FERMI MIXTURE MODEL

 \subsection{Drude weight}

-The linear transport properties of the Bose-Fermi mixture are encoded in a conductivity matrix $\boldsymbol{\sigma}$, which relates the system's currents to applied thermodynamic forces.
-For the BFM, the six primary currents ($j_n, j_f , j_m, j_k, j_e, j_\epsilon$) respond to the three fundamental thermodynamic forces: the gradients of average chemical potential ($\nabla\mu$), effective field ($\nabla\mathcal{H}$), and temperature ($-\nabla T/T$)
+The linear transport properties of the Bose-Fermi mixture are encoded in the conductivity matrix $\boldsymbol{\sigma}$, which relates the system's currents to applied thermodynamic forces.
+For the BFM, the six primary currents ($j_n, j_f , j_m, j_k, j_e, j_\epsilon$) respond to the three fundamental thermodynamic forces: the gradients of average chemical potential ($\nabla\mu$), Bose chemical potential ($\nabla \mu_{B}$), and temperature ($-\nabla T/T$)

-The Drude weight matrix $D$ is the ballistic (zero-frequency) component of this conductivity matrix $\sigma$ and given by the general GHD projection formula (Eq.~\ref{eq:Dij_GHD_M}): $D=\beta BC^{-1}B^{T}$.
-Here, $C$ (the static susceptibility matrix) and $B$ (the charge-current correlation matrix) are formally defined as thermodynamic derivatives (Eqs.~\ref{eq:Cij_M}-\ref{eq:Bij_M}).
-GHD provides a powerful framework to compute these derivatives exactly, by expressing them as integrals over the quasiparticle distributions.
-The resulting expression for the Drude weight matrix components $D_{ij}$ in terms of the system's quasiparticle properties is (see [SM] for derivation)
+The Drude weight matrix $D$ is the ballistic (zero-frequency) component of this conductivity matrix $\sigma$ and given by the general GHD projection formula (Eq.~\ref{eq:Dij_GHD_M}): $D=\beta BC^{-1}{B}$.
+Here again, $C$ (the static susceptibility matrix) and $B$ (the charge-current correlation matrix) are formally defined as thermodynamic derivatives in Eqs.~\ref{eq:Cij_M}-\ref{eq:Bij_M}.
+The GHD provides a powerful framework to compute these derivatives exactly, by expressing them as integrals over the quasiparticle distributions.
+The resulting expression for the components of the Drude weight matrix $D_{ij}$ in terms of the properties of the quasiparticle is (see \cite{SM} for derivation)